Virginia Traffic Tickets Fines & Penalties

 Traffic Ticket Fines

-Your traffic ticket should have the fine for your offense printed right on it, so what you’ll need to pay should not be a mystery.
+Your Virginia speeding ticket should have the fine for your offense printed right on it, so what you’ll need to pay should not be a mystery.
 Keep in mind that Virginia takes speeding very seriously.
-In general, you can expect to pay $6 for every mile over the limit you were driving.
+In general, your Virginia speeding ticket cost can expect to pay $6 for every mile over the limit you were driving.
 This fee jumps up to $7 per mile over when driving in a school or work zone, and $8 per mile over in a residential area, with an additional $200 tacked on!

 If you are ticketed for driving 20 MPH over the speed limit, you’ll face a reckless driving charge and will be required to pay a fee for 3 years.
 You will be charged with a misdemeanor for your first offense and will face a $350 fine.
 A second reckless driving offense is a felony and requires you to pay a $1,000 fine annually for 3 years.